-Throughout the 1920s and early ’30s, William Bixby made significant donations of manuscripts, letters, and printed books to the Washington University Libraries.
+Throughout the 1920s and early ’30s, William Keeney Bixby made significant donations of manuscripts, letters, and printed books to the Washington University Libraries.
 The William K. Bixby Collection comprises a large variety of materials dating from 1514 to 1931, including correspondence, autographs, volumes produced by fine presses, early printed works, authors’ drafts, personal papers, and a nearly complete collection of Nathaniel Hawthorne books.

 As a bibliophile and avid collector, Bixby was generous in his willingness to share his collection with others.
 Bixby shared his collections through donations to Washington University and other local institutions and by publishing facsimiles of unique manuscripts to be more broadly enjoyed.